Carlosbil/AutoModelizer/README.md

 ## Install Python Server Dependencies
 ---
-Navigate to the `python_server` directory and install Flask:
+Navigate to the `python` directory and install the libraries:

 ```sh
     cd python